 In December 2003, we received written approval from the Internal Revenue Service to exclude probable expansion airspace from our calculation of landfill amortization, depletion, and final capping, closure and post-closure expense for tax purposes.
-As a result of this change, we recorded a tax receivable of approximately \$48.0 million which was collected or used to offset taxes payable during the year ended December 31, 2004, we collected a \$23.0 million note receivable associated with a divested business.
+As a result of this change, we recorded a tax receivable of approximately \$48.0 million which was collected or used to offset taxes payable during the year ended December 31, 2004.
+Also during the year ended December 31, 2004, we collected a \$23.0 million note receivable associated with a divested business.